Welcome to The Homeworker Magazine.

 •I started out

-• I started this venture a few months after a move halfway around the world with two toddlers, and by working on the floor in the corner of my living room (because we had no furniture).
+• The Homeworker began life a few months after a move halfway around the world with two toddlers.
+I was working on the floor in the corner of my living room (because we had no furniture).
 If you keep going and stay committed, you will succeed.
 Just remember this is your journey and no one else is in the driving seat.

 If you want the more serious ‘bio’ then click here.